We Are Growing

 CAPITALIZE ON THIS ONCE-IN-A-GENERATION OPPORTUNITY TO SHAPE THE FUTURE OF PACKAGING!

-To realize this vision will take private support from industry partners and individuals.
+Realizing this bold vision will require additional support, and there are meaningful opportunities for alumni, friends and corporate partners to join us in advancing this expansion.
 Spaces in the current building and the expansion can be named for branding and legacy purposes

 Key Naming Opportunities